IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 Our configuration files are structured for the -k, or `kustomize` option of Openshift CLI.
 Kustomize is a separate tool that has been integrated into Openshift CLI.
 It allows you to customize yaml without using variables.
-You can define a base directory, and one one more override directories to customize the base directory0
+You can define a base directory, and one one more override directories to customize the base directory

 ```
 ls deploy